Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 !!! info "If you are currently in an AI Tour session and have already launched the Skillable Lab and verified credentials - move on to Section 2 below.
 Otherwise,  complete these two steps now."

-1. Open a new bowser window In incognito mode (window A)
+1. Open a new browser window in incognito mode (window A)

     The workshop is conducted completely within a browser environment.
 You may have an enterprise Azure or GitHub account that you are logged into from your browser that may cause conflicts.
 To avoid this, we recommend opening a new browser window in **incognito mode** (private mode) with your preferred browser.